 Janine and her daughter, Juliette, make their home in Texas on their beloved ranch, Mockingbird Hill.

-Cathy is active in a number of political and charitable organizations, serving on the board of Good Shepherd Housing and Family Services, the Joe Barton Family Foundation, and the Board of Governors of Bishop Ireton High School in Alexandria, Virginia.
-She has volunteered and raised funds for the Barbara Bush Literacy Foundation Maryland Celebration of Reading, Independent Women’s Forum, Foundation to Eradicate Duchenne Muscular Dystrophy, Histiocytosis Association of America, and the Texas State Society.
+Cathy is active in a number of political and charitable organizations, serving on the Board of Visitors of Virginia State University, and the board of Good Shepherd Housing and Family Services.
+She has volunteered and raised funds for the Barbara Bush Literacy Foundation, Independent Women’s Forum, Foundation to Eradicate Duchenne Muscular Dystrophy, Histiocytosis Association of America, and the Susan B. Anthony List.
+She has served as a Commissioner on the President’s Commission on White House Fellows, a board member of Bishop Ireton High School and a Congressional Chief of Staff.

-After 25 years in politics, Cathy has come to believe that in addition to participating in the political process, we all must work to educate our children and re-educate ourselves about the principles embodied in the United States Constitution, and upon which our country was founded.
+After 25 years on Capitol Hill and in politics, Cathy has come to believe that in addition to participating in the political process, we all must work to educate our children and re-educate ourselves about the principles embodied in the United States Constitution, and upon which our country was founded.
 Cathy believes we all must engage in “culture making,” in order to preserve and protect these values.

 Cathy is a graduate of Texas A&M University.
-She lives in Alexandria, Virginia near George Washington’s Mount Vernon.
+She lives in Fairfax County near George Washington’s Mount Vernon.
 Cathy is married to Ed Gillespie, former Republican National Committee Chairman and Counselor to President George W. Bush.
-They have three children.
+They have three children, John (23), Carrie(20) & Mollie (17).